Mean fields and fluctuations in compressible magnetohydrodynamic flows: Mean fields and fluctuations in a compressible random flow

-In numerical simulations, $V$ is often the whole computational domain, or some significant part of it, or a (thin) slice parallel to one of the coordinate planes, as in averages over a horizontal plane ($x,y)$.
-Another widespread averaging procedure is azimuthal averaging, appropriate when the mean quantities are axially symmetric.
-Such averages are restricted to be partially or fully independent of position, in all three directions in the case of volume averages, in two dimensions for horizontal averages and in the azimuth for axial averages.
-As we discuss in Section~\ref{I}, these constraints may be --- and often are --- unreasonably restrictive.
-Moreover, any observational data obtained with a finite resolution represent a convolution of the quantity observed with the telescope beam and are free to vary with position.
-It is therefore desirable to apply to numerical results an averaging procedure, compatible with the observational proceduress, in a manner that does not impose unjustifiable constraints on the averaged quantities. his is the goal of this paper.
+In numerical simulations, $V$ is often the whole computational domain, or some significant part of it, or a (thin) slice parallel to one of the coordinate planes, as in averages over a horizontal plane ($x,y)$, or azimuthal averaging.
+Such averages are constrained to be partially or fully independent of position, in all three directions in the case of volume averages, in two dimensions for horizontal averages and in the azimuth for axial averages.
+As we discuss in Section~\ref{sect:intro}, these constraints may be, and often are, unreasonably restrictive.
+Moreover, any observational data obtained with a finite resolution represent a convolution of the quantity observed with the telescope beam, and are free to vary with position.
+It is therefore desirable to apply to numerical results an averaging procedure, compatible with the observational procedures, in a manner that does not impose unjustifiable restrictions on the averaged quantities.
+This is the goal of this paper.